Ghizo, Solomon Islands

-I was due to fly back to the capital of the Solomon Islands, Honiara, late this afternoon, but I've checked and the flight is leaving 2 hours early.
+I was due to fly back to the capital of the Solomon Islands, Honiara, late this afternoon, but I've checked and the flight is leaving two hours early.
 When the little prop planes drone over the island the two dogs here leap up and howl mournfully till they are gone.

 Hans appears, looking very sheepish.